-Dr Picozzi is a Lecturer in Global Health and Principal Investigator in the Division of Pathway Medicine.
-She is Programme Director for the postgraduate courses, Global Health and Infectious Diseases and Global Health Studies, and is also the undergraduate course organiser for Global Health and Infectious Diseases.
+Dr Picozzi is a Senior Lecturer in Global Health and Principal Investigator in the Division of Pathway Medicine.

 Neglected zoonoses are very important, increasingly so within the One Health Agenda.
 Methods for assessment and control of these endemic disease are crucial if we are to achieve the ambitions of the Millennium Development Goals.
 Theses disease affects the rural poor, causing morbidity and mortality within the human population and reducing productivity of their animals.